AndreasChristensen89/janken-bossu/README.md

 * Firefox did not show the Google font during testing.
 * Safari...
 * Markup validation service...
 * During first Jshint testing there were many warnings regarding template literals.
-This was unnecesarily used by me many times, and I corrected them; e.g. xx = `${variable}`; would be corrected to xx = variable;
+This was unnecesarily used by me many times, and I corrected them; e.g. "xx = `${variable}`;" would be corrected to xx = variable;
-* The addButtons() function was given a warning on Jshint due to a function being declared in a variable
+* The addButtons() function was given a warning on Jshint due to "Functions declared within loops referencing an outer scoped variable may lead to confusing semantics."
+I saw in the teaching material Love Maths that a function was declared in a variable, so I decided to keep it the same way.

 ### Validator testing: